benwainwright/typescript/typescript.md

 ### Write Less Code

 In JavaScript, it is good practise to code defensively and assume that any function you write will be misused, and so you really should be handling all possible inputs (e.g. what happens if I pass in `undefined` a `null`, a negative number, or an object that is the wrong shape).
-In practise, we all know that this doesn't always happen, but in TypeScript, _you don't have to_.
+In practise, we all know that this doesn't always happen,

+In TypeScript, _you don't have to_.
 You tell the compiler that a specific function can **only take a string**, and so long as you follow certain best practises, this is actually **guaranteed**, which means you no longer need to write logic to handle other cases, or tests to validate the error handling.

 ### Readability